Breeze Blocks

 What Are Decorative Breeze Blocks?

-What’s so Special About Them?
+What’s so Special About Breeze Blocks?

 A Nod to Their History

-Breeze Blocks have a rich architectural history originating from mid-century designs, which were very popular in homes and commercial projects.
+Breeze Blocks have a rich architectural history originating from mid-century designs that were very popular in homes and commercial projects.
 Also known as screen blocks, these cement blocks were inspired by the screens in Asia that block and reduce sun exposure.
 Breeze Blocks first made their appearance as Cement Breeze Blocks in America in the 1930s and grew in popularity until the 1970s when they slowly fell out of style.

-Today, Breeze Blocks are making a come-back, with good reason.
+Today, Breeze Blocks are making a come-back, and with good reason too.
 In hot, stormy, and varied climates like Australia, these concrete breeze blocks are an excellent and affordable solution for protecting you and your family from the harsh sun, providing ventilation on those equally hot days, all the while adding a modern and chic design for everyone to admire.
 Like seriously, is that a win-win-win, or what?

 How to Lay Breeze Blocks Like a Professional